Chief Executive Officer

 Since emigrating to Australia fifteen years ago, Gill has worked as a Senior Director within the State Health, Primary Health and Community Care Services across the North Queensland region.
 She relocated from Queensland to the Northern Territory to take up the CEO position with NT PHN.

 Gill is a registered nurse with extensive experience working as a senior clinician in mental health and clinical governance.
 She also holds a Master’s Degree for Advanced Professional Practice in Health Care.

-Executive Manager, Strategy Implementation and Partnerships
+Executive Manager, Strategy Planning and Performance